michaelnny/rl4llm/README.md

 └──────────────────────┘
 ```

+> [!TIP]
-> **Note:** Following the modular design, we can also run the SGLang inference server and deepspeed training on the single server as in `co-host mode`.
+> Following the modular design, we can also run the SGLang inference server and deepspeed training on the single server as in `co-host mode`.

 ## Sample Generation Environments